Tooth enamel plays an important role in protecting the teeth from various elements.

 Doing so will ensure the enamel layer of the teeth is cleared of plaque, germs, light stains, and food particles.
 While the enamel layer is indeed strong, there’s only so much enamel can take.
 Enamel needs help in clearing oral bacteria and other particles in the mouth in order to continue acting as a shield for the teeth.

-A pea-sized amount of fluoride-based toothpaste should be utilized along with thorough brushing at all angles and crevices of the teeth.
-Flossing twice per day is also necessary for healthy teeth.
+A pea-sized amount of fluoride-based toothpaste should be utilized along with thorough brushing at all angles and within all crevices of the teeth.
+Flossing once or twice per day is also necessary for healthy teeth.
 Teaching and guiding your child’s oral hygiene, in addition to reminding them, is important.

 Don’t give your child soda.
 Limit sweetened and/or acidic beverage consumption.